-Participating youth and families are paired with an Akoma wraparound worker, a highly trained and experienced professional who integrates case management, counseling, community engagement, system navigation and advocacy, through a lens of anti-Black racism and anti-oppression principles.
+Participating youth and families are paired with an Akoma Wraparound worker, a highly trained and experienced professional who integrates case management, counselling, community engagement, system navigation and advocacy, through a lens of anti-Black racism and anti-oppression principles.
 Through Akoma, families receive culturally-sensitive support and resources to meet their social, mental and economic needs.

 Elements of the Akoma Wraparound Service Response include: